 - Objects play multiple roles, and simple examples may not reveal what is generic - o numbers and transformations: on a line, numbers act both as positions and transformations.
 A number x can also be interpreted as the transformation A_x , "add x".
-Adding two numbers, x and y, can be thought of as applying the transformation A_x to y, i.e., $A_x(y) = y + x$.
-But it can also be thought as combining two transformations: first apply A_x and then apply A_y -the sequence of transformations is the transformation A{x+y} , i.e., for any number z, $A{x+y}(z) = A_y(A_x(z))$.
-This seems like hair-splitting until one considers the transformations of the surface of the sphere here, there's clearly a distinction between points on a sphere, and rotations of the sphere.
+Adding two numbers, x and y, can be thought of at least three ways: (1) combining two scalars to form a third; (2) applying a transformation A_x to the number line, and seeing how it transforms y, i.e., $A_x(y) = y + x$, and (3) combining two transformations: first apply A_x and then apply A_y , and noting that the net result of this sequence of transformations is the transformation A{x+y} .
+That is, for any number z,

+$A{x+y}(z) = A_y(A_x(z))$.
+This seems like hair-splitting until one considers the transformations of the surface of the sphere - here, there's clearly a distinction between points on a sphere, and rotations of the sphere.
 To specify a rotation, you have to specify a pair of opposite points (a diameter of the sphere), and a rotation angle; this is quite distinct from specifying two a single point on a sphere.
 Another fundamental difference is that transformations on a line are commutative (order doesn't matter); while rotations of a sphere are not commutative (order does matter).

-the two sides of a dot-product: Consider a signal and a filter.
+o the two sides of a dot-product: Consider a signal and a filter.
 Both are functions of time: the signal is s(t), the filter is f(t), and the action of the filter on the signal produces a value at each instant in time.
 At time 0, here - positive arguments for f refer to the impact of s at previous values of time).
 It appears that s and f play the same role, but in fact they are different kinds of objects.
 One clue that this is the case is that they have different units.
-For example, if you change the unit of measure from volts to microvolts, you increase the numbers that describe s by a factor of 10^6 .
-But for f, we describe the gain as the size of the output for a unit input.
-So the gain decreases by a factor of 10^6 , as the gain goes from units of "per volt" to "per microvolt".
+For example, if you change the unit of measure from volts to microvolts, you increase the numbers that describe s by a factor of s0.
+But for s0, we describe the gain as the size of the output for a unit input.
+So the gain decreases by a factor of s0, as the gain goes from units of "per volt" to "per microvolt".
 Similar considerations apply to the distinction between an image, and a spatial activity pattern - but now the coordinates are the pixels.
 Or to lights, and chromatic mechanisms - the coordinates correspond to the three kinds of photoreceptors.